 As more organizations implement BYOD policies and consumer devices continue to make their way into the workplace, knowledge workers are increasingly making IT purchasing decisions.
 A prime example is file sync and share, a technology growing in popularity and with many of the software selections/purchasing decisions coming out of lines of business.
 However, much of the time, these non-IT buyers lack the necessary training and insight to evaluate solutions on data governance, regulatory compliance, data protection and security, and overall enterprise-readiness.

-To mitigate the potential risk to mission-critical corporate data on devices with non-IT-approved software, IT must approach the software purchase differently.
+To mitigate the potential risk of mission-critical corporate data on devices with non-IT-approved software, IT must approach the software purchase differently.
 Instead of trying to control the process, IT should help guide and assist.
 Recognizing that coercive attempts to restrict knowledge worker purchases will only result in more inventive ways to circumvent the rules, IT should position itself as a partner with specific expertise that the knowledge worker buyer can leverage.

 In this webinar, ESG Senior Analyst Terri McClure discusses how online file sharing and collaboration software has empowered the non-IT buyer and influenced IT purchasing decisions.
 She also covers how IT can rein in this trend and shift its role from technology provider to technology advisor, ensuring that corporate governance and compliance are maintained.